-Preventing pathogen transmission into the vaginal and uterine microbiome and the subsequent induction of a biotic imbalance is critical for successful fertility treatment.
-Dysbiosis can cause infections that put patients at risk of failed fertility cycles and adverse pregnancy outcomes.
+Preventing pathogen transmission into the vaginal and uterine microbiome and the subsequent induction of a biotic imbalance is critical in OBGYN and MFM settings.
+Dysbiosis can cause infections that put patients at risk of pregnancy complications and adverse outcomes.
 Transvaginal ultrasound probes should undergo high level disinfection and be used with a sterile sheath, per FDA and CDC guidelines and national standards, to help lower the risk of pathogen transmission and dysbiosis.